KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 Implementations SHALL communicate the asserted lawful basis in the receipt header, and SHALL publish the applicable rights/obligations variant using the Annex C table structure.
 Consent-by-default for two-factor notice: Where an interaction is presented as a two-factor online notice that returns a bilateral receipt (2FN), the default interpretation SHALL be consent unless another lawful basis is explicitly asserted in the receipt header.
 If a lawful basis other than consent is asserted, the receipt header SHALL state that lawful basis explicitly (e.g., contract, legal obligation, legitimate interest, vital interest, public interest) and SHALL reference the corresponding Annex C row (rights/obligations variant).
-Receipts are designed to be detectable and reusable to reduce repetitive notice prompts and repetitive consent prompts in order to mitigate prompt fatigue.
+Receipts are designed to be detectable and reusable to reduce repetitive notice and consent demands on the individual.
 The profile is designed to complement existing physical signs and privacy policy pages by providing a standardized notice record that can be extended by context and external codes of conduct to support transparency by default codes of practice.
 By standardizing notice version references and receipt exchange, the profile supports cross border transparency and dispute resolution, including material change signalling through the notice event log.

 ### 7.3 Anchored Notice Receipt